 Others want their families to be able to enjoy grandchildren, nieces, nephews, and cousins.
 Although this is a more noble reason, it still does not take precedence over the numerous reasons for not having children.

 Some people see it as “normal” to have kids and do not want to appear “abnormal”.
 These are often people who are being urged to have kids by friends and families, told “what good parents they would make”, and don’t like to stand out from the crowd.
 People in this group might also be worried their lives won’t mean anything if they do not raise children.
 However, something’s value cannot be proven simply by the fact that it’s prevalent.
 The value of making more human beings cannot be proven simply by citing the fact that a lot of people do it.
+There is nothing inherently noble about having children, nothing shameful about not.
 It is my opinion that our lives have no inherent meaning and that they must be given meaning by each of us as individuals (perhaps more on this in a future post?).

 I suspect most parents never really weighed all the pros and cons seriously before having kids, and many, I’m sure, weren’t even aware of all the cons.
 But what could possibly be the cons to having children?
 I have identified many cons to having kids, some of which apply to everyone, and some only to myself.